Entrees

 This is simply the best lasagna recipe you will ever taste.
 Katie is the lasagne master, and has let me copy down the recipe and share with you all.
 I purchased a Wagner baking pan at an auction recently and this was the first meal we cooked in it.

-🍕 Skillet Fig, Goat Cheese & Garlic Pizza (Coming soon!)
+🍕 Skillet Fig, Goat Cheese & Garlic Pizza (coming soon!)

 If you like a nice, crunchy crust, then you’ll love making your pizzas in cast iron.
 The only downside is, unless you have a giant cast iron pan, you’re limited to small and medium-sized pizzas.
 This is my interpretation of a yummy pizza I used to eat at Figs Restaurant on Charles Street in Beacon Hill in Boston.